Skip to main content

 )

-// Convert to a camera options from a given geometry and padding
+// Convert to a camera options from given coordinates and padding

 // Set camera position